fortyfournorth/modules/packages/utilities/README.md

 }
 ```

-optionally, you can pass `RegExp` flags as a third parameter. case insenitive is on my default.
+optionally, you can pass `RegExp` flags as a third parameter. case insensitive is on my default.

 ## endsWith